Clicca qui per la versione italiana.

 How to Apply

+Application materials should be uploaded to the web link provided*.
 Applications must include an artist’s statement (max.
 1000 words), a project abstract (max.
 1000 words), and a portfolio of digital images (not to exceed 20 images), organized into a single pdf document.

-The deadline to apply for Fall 2022 has passed.
-Spring 2023 dates and deadlines will be announced soon.
+Please include a cover letter with your full name, address, preferred email address, and telephone number.
 A committee composed of between 3 and 5 people will include Temple Rome art faculty, the Director of Tyler in Rome, the TUR chief academic officer, and 1-2 additional voices as needed.
-The selection committee receives applications once a year, in mid-June, for both Fall and Spring residencies.
+The selection committee receives applications once a year, in early July, for both Fall and Spring residencies.
 Candidates are invited to indicate their preferred residency period (whether Fall or Spring).
 These preferences will be taken into account during the selection process.